opendatalab/TRivia/README.md

 > TRivia-3B is an experimental model, and it currently does not support parsing formulas in tables or tables with images.

 ## Using vLLM for offline inference
 Make sure you have installed `vllm >= 0.7.2`.
-Papre your table images in a folder and run the following command:
+Prepare your table images in a folder and run the following command:

 ```bash
 python run_vllm_offline_inf.py --ckpt_root opendatalab/TRivia-3B --image_root /path/to/images --output_path ./vllm_offline_output.json